Russell Wilson shows support as Duane Brown, Jamal Adams continue their ‘hold-in’ from Seahawks

 “We have been through a lot,” Carroll said.
 “We’ve had a lot of really high-quality individuals in the program, guys that we love, that we’ve worked with for a long time.
 We’ve watched them go through the process of it, and we do have a lot of information about that and we have a lot of experience there.
 We try to utilize it and help our guys as they go through it.

-“But for the players going through it, it’s usually their first time (in negotiations) and they have to go through and try to get a sense for how it’s going and how they’re feeling about it, and figure it out.
+“But for the players going through it, it’s usually their first time (in negotiations) and they have to go through it and try to get a sense for how it’s going and how they’re feeling about it, and figure it out.
 We have a little bit more background than the players do so we just have to go through it.”

 At what point, Carroll was asked, might he become concerned about Adams’ extended absence on the practice field?